shonkatzenberger/sdc_proj_5/WRITEUP.md

 training and the remaining 10% used for validation.
 I trained 5 epochs with learning rate 0.0010, 3 epochs with learning rate 0.0003, and 3 epochs with learning rate 0.0001.
 I didn't bother with dropout or other regularization techniques.

+The trained weights are saved in the model.npz file.

 ### Prediction Details

-The `gui_show.py` harness invokes the `getModelRectMultiFunc` function in `model.py`, which returns a function that accepts a `720 x 1280` RGB image and returns a list of (raw) rectangles.
-This function is stored in the `self._getVehicleRects` field of the `Application` object.
+The `gui_show.py` harness invokes the `getModelRectsMultiFunc` function in `model.py`, which returns a function that accepts a `720 x 1280` RGB image and returns a (possible empty) list of (raw) rectangles.
+The returned function is stored in the `self._getVehicleRects` field of the `Application` object.
 The application also stores, in the `self._heatMap` field, an instance of the `HeatMap` class in `model.py`.

 The code to process an image is in the `_setImage` method in `gui_show.py`:
 ```